-In July 2011, we entered into a contract with a contract research organization to investigate the feasibility of developing a new, proprietary formulation of cyclobenzaprine at a cost of \$58,080.
-In August 2011, we authorized the initiation of formulation work and manufacturing of TNX-102 for clinical trials pursuant to a contract with Lipocine with respect to a research and development project for reformulation work on our leading products for a fee of \$235,000.
-In September 2011, we entered into a contract with Pharmanet Canada for contract research work with respect to the pharmacokinetic study for TNX-102.
+In July 2011, we entered into a contract with a contract research organization, or CRO, to investigate the feasibility of developing a new, proprietary formulation of cyclobenzaprine at a cost of \$58,080.
+In August 2011, we authorized the initiation of formulation work and manufacturing of TNX-102 gelcap for clinical trials pursuant to a contract with Lipocine with respect to a research and development project for reformulation work on our leading products for a fee of \$235,000.
+In September 2011, we entered into a contract with Pharmanet Canada for contract research work with respect to a pharmacokinetic study for TNX-102 gelcap.
 The full cost of the work to be performed is \$637,231.
 Payment is due in four installments based on the achievement of certain performance milestones.
-In October 2011, we entered into an agreement with another contract research organization to develop, and perform an exploratory pharmacokinetic study on, a new formulation of cyclobenzaprine for an approximate cost of \$180,000.
+In October 2011, we entered into an agreement with another CRO to develop, and perform an exploratory pharmacokinetic study on, a new formulation of cyclobenzaprine for an approximate cost of \$180,000.

 In December 2011, we entered into an agreement with a public relations firm to provide news media placement and political intelligence from January 2012 through June 2012 for a total cost of \$60,000, but subsequently amended the agreement to cover the period May 2012 through October 2012.
 In April 2012, we entered into an agreement with a manufacturing company to formulate and manufacture TNX-102 SL drug material for clinical testing at a cost of \$93,000.
-In May and June 2012, we entered into five contracts with a contract research organization to develop and manufacture sublingual formulations of cyclobenzaprine and related compounds for an approximate total cost of \$335,000.
+In May and June 2012, we entered into five contracts with a CRO to develop and manufacture sublingual formulations of cyclobenzaprine and related compounds for an approximate total cost of \$335,000.
 Payment is due in four installments in four of these contracts, and is due in five installments in one contract.
-In May 2012, we entered into a contract with a contract research organization to perform an exploratory pharmacokinetic study, which evaluated TNX-102 SL, at a cost of \$283,000, with payment due in three installments.
+In May 2012, we entered into a contract with a CRO to perform an exploratory pharmacokinetic study, which evaluated TNX-102 SL, at a cost of \$283,000, with payment due in three installments.
 In May 2012, we entered into an agreement with an investor relations firm to provide investor relations services, at a cost of \$50,000 to be paid in four equal monthly installments.
+In September 2012, we entered into a contract with a CRO to perform analytical work on TNX-102 SL at an approximate cost of \$95,000, with payment due in three